 This Cilantro Hummus with Jalapeno is my latest variety, and it's currently in first place as my favorite!
 I added fresh herbs and spicy jalapeno to the classic, and it's such a fun addition to any snack or meal time.
 Just measure everything into a food processor, blend, and enjoy!

 This ingredient list is a pretty classic hummus with the addition of cilantro, jalapeno, and fresh lime for SO MUCH flavor added in!

-- Chickpeas, aka garbanzo beans - Use one can for this hummus!
+- Chickpeas, aka garbanzo beans - Use one can for this hummus (or cook from dried)!
 Drain and rinse them well before tossing into the processor.

 - Fresh cilantro leaves - Use a cup of fresh cilantro for all the bright flavor and color!
 If you've thought about growing your own, be sure to check out my post all about starting a veggie/herb garden.